Use of rape-kit DNA to probe other crimes shocks prosecutors

 “I think anybody can understand how survivors would be fearful of reporting after hearing this story,” Knecht said.

-Nelson Bunn, executive director of the National District Attorneys Association, said rape-kit DNA should only be used in sexual assault investigations.
+Nelson Bunn, executive director of the National District Attorneys Association, said he did not personally know of crime labs using DNA in such a manner.
+Rape-kit DNA should only be used in sexual assault investigations, he said.

 “Otherwise, trust would be eroded," he said, citing “a detrimental effect on justice for victims of sexual assault.”